-Temple of the Jaguar is currently out of print.
-Rocky and Bernadette are off in far flung lands having all kinds of marvelous adventures, and will be back in the future with more stories.
-At that point I will publish all the books at once.
-Thanks for your interest and patience.
+I am happy to announce a new release of Temple of the Jaguar.
+Rocky and Bernadette are currently off in far flung lands having all kinds of marvelous adventures, and will be back in the near future with more stories.
 J.M.
 Hudson

 Covering a Mayan Cultural Tour for Let’s Travel Magazine is Bernadette Mallow’s dream job.
 A former archaeologist, she’s been stuck in an office transcribing dry academic field notes for her former professor since her son was born ten years ago.
 Finally, now she’s getting a chance to get back in the game.